 - Has given birth to two other calves, both male

-- Has sired six calves at the Zoo since he arrived from Parc Safari in Quebec, Canada in December 2011
+- Arrived from Parc Safari in Quebec, Canada in December 2011

 - Is considered North America’s most genetically valuable male Masai giraffe

 - Finally got here after 2 1⁄2 years in paperwork delays (to allow him into the U.S. due to restrictions on importing “hoof stock” after an outbreak of “Mad Cow Disease” in the 2000s)

 - Has bumps on his face made of calcium deposits, typical of male giraffes, in addition to “ossicones,” the horn-like growths atop his skull, which are found in both males and females

 - Was born at Cleveland Zoo in Ohio

 - Was brought to Santa Barbara as a potential mate for Michael

 - Was introduced to the herd December 21, 2017

 Audrey gave birth to a healthy female calf on March 14.
 Do you want to help choose a name?
 KEYT3 and the Santa Barbra Zoo are sponsoring a naming contest.
 Vote here for your favorite!

 The calf will be on view the week of March 19, weather permitting.

 - Is male, born to Betty Lou August 6, 2016